warapitiya/contextual-help/README.md

 ### CommonJS

-This method requires a web bundler, such as webpack or browserify.
+This method requires a web dependency bundler, such as webpack or browserify.

 After installing the component from npm: